Chequers Ring: Description

 The ring is tentatively dated to the mid-1570s.
 A mother-of-pearl hoop is mounted with sheet gold set with table-cut rubies, found on the sides of the bezel and on the shoulders.
 White diamonds on the bezel form the letter E (for Elizabeth), with a cobalt blue enamel letter R (for Regina, meaning queen) underneath.
 More rubies surround the letters, along with a pearl.
 The back of the bezel is decorated with an enamel phoenix, symbol of the Seymour family, suggesting that Elizabeth may have received the ring as a gift from a Seymour.
 Alternatively, the phoenix was a common motif in Elizabeth's portraits and jewellery, and therefore may not have anything to do with the Seymours at all.
-It has since been suggested that the ring may have been gifted to the Queen by Robert Dudley, Earl of Leicester and her longtime favourite, in 1575.
+It has since been suggested that the ring may have been given to the Queen by Robert Dudley, Earl of Leicester, her long-time favourite, in 1575.